Craft and Structure28% of test

 ⚠️ Common Traps to Avoid

-• Selecting sophisticated-sounding word that doesn't fit
+• Selecting a sophisticated-sounding word that doesn't fit

 Frequently Asked Questions